 PATH-SAFE programme National foodborne disease genomic data platform

-At the heart of PATH-SAFE programme is the Genomic Data Platform, a user-friendly platform for the analysis and visualisation of bacterial genomes and associated metadata.
+At the heart of the PATH-SAFE programme is the Genomic Data Platform, a user-friendly platform for the analysis and visualisation of bacterial genomes and associated metadata.

 Overview

-The UK is recognised global leader in genomic database systems.
+The UK is a recognised global leader in genomic database systems.
 We are utilising this existing expertise, working with academic colleagues and major ‘big data’ stakeholders, to create a user-friendly platform for the rapid interrogation and contextualisation of genomic data.

 The platform aims to realise the following benefits: